metasyn/memex/content/entries/language/carbon-capture.md

 * continue to burn fossil fuels
 * however capture CO₂ before it reenters the atmosphere
 * biggest opportunities are power plants, refineries, and other large industrial systems
-* sometimes the captured CO₂ can be utilized but its mmore likely that it will be pumped underground instead
+* sometimes the captured CO₂ can be utilized but its more likely that it will be pumped underground instead

 ### adaptation